maxwellbrenner/TheOddsAPI-Interfacing/(1) API Documentation.md

 # API Interfacing (`TheOddsAPI`) | Historical UFC Odds Data

-This program interfaces with `TheOddsAPI` to retrieve head-to-head (h2h) closing lines for UFC events across a range of online sportsbooks, covering events from June 6, 2020, onward – the first date TheOddsAPI began archiving UFC h2h odds.
+This program interfaces with `TheOddsAPI` to retrieve head-to-head (`h2h`) closing lines for UFC events across a number of online sportsbooks, covering events from `June 6, 2020` onward – the first date `TheOddsAPI` began archiving UFC `h2h` odds.

 The program allows analysts to collect historical betting odds and save this data to a CSV file for further analysis.

 ### Configurable Retrieval Periods
 By default, the program retrieves only the closing lines for each event.
 However, it can be configured to pull odds data over the period leading up to each fight, providing insight into betting trends and pre-fight market fluctuations.
 This expanded data retrieval option allows for more detailed analysis but requires a greater number of API tokens due to the higher number of queries.